|Get to Train Station||Tickets||RER B Train Location|

 Upon arrival at Terminal 3/Roissypole, you will enter a large concrete atrium show here:

-Keep in mind that these vending machines do not sell pass cards Pass Navigo Decouverte / Paris Visite and only take coins or smart-chip enabled credit cards.
-If your credit card is from North America, most likely it will not have a smart-chip and will not work with these machines.
+Keep in mind that these vending machines do not sell pass cards Pass Navigo and only take coins or smart-chip enabled credit cards.
+If your credit card is from the U.S., most likely it will not have a smart-chip and will not work with these machines.

-RER B trains on this screen stop at all the Paris stations regardless of the name under the Destination column.
+RER B trains leaving CDG going to Paris (right side screen) stop at all central Paris stations (Gare du Nord to Cité Universitaire, full list below) regardless of the name under the Destination column.
 The Destination names are the terminus stations for the several RER B train line branches and are used to specify the direction each train is traveling.
 A complete list of departure times from Terminal 1 RER B station towards Paris is available at the bottom of this article.

 Remember to keep your ticket or passes handy as “controllers” (“ticket checkers”) frequent these trains.